free hit counter

-Replacing a rear wheel bearing on a Yamaha TTR250
+Replacing rear wheel bearings on a Yamaha TTR250

 It's a pretty simple operation.
 Just follow this step by step pictorial guide.

 In this guide I am only going to replace the bearing on the brake disc side as the bearings on the sprocket side are perfectly OK.
-There are two bearings on that side but the removal and fitting process is basically the same although don't forget there is a circlip to remove first.
+There are two bearings on that side but the removal and fitting process is basically the same.
 This might apply if this guide is used to help change wheel bearings on other makes and models so take a good look before trying to drift out those bearings!

 Tools needed:- wheel-nut spanner (24mm), plain screwdriver, 32mm socket or similar diameter item, drift with good edge, wire brush, piece of wood and a hammer.